Christina1281995/arcpy_toolbox_sen2cube/README.md

 This toolbox serves as a simple proof of concept to demonstrate the compatibility of the [Sen2Cube](https://www.sen2cube.at/) EO Data Cube with ArcGIS Pro such that registered users can access the application directly from within their ArcGIS Pro desktop software.
 <br>
 <br>
 <i><b>This toolbox is a prototype.
-It includes two standalone script tools that represent two different versions of the Proof of Concept Script Tool.
+It includes three standalone script tools that represent three different versions of the Proof of Concept Script Tool.
 Once is a more static, light-weight tool.
-The second is a more dynamic tool, designed to validate parameter inputs on the fly.</b></i>
+The second is a more dynamic tool, designed to validate parameter inputs on the fly.
+The third one is a batch version, which can be used in model builder for batching different AOIs and soon also different dates.</b></i>
 <br>
 <br>